mglerner/IntroToBiophysics/README.md

 I'm still deciding on the main (*required*) textbook.
 There are three front runners at the moment:

+ * [Biological Physics][BiolPhys].
  * [Physical Biology of the Cell, Second Edition][PBoC]
- * [Biological Physics][BiolPhys].
  * [The Molecules of Life][MolLife]

-Whichever we choose, we'll use the other as a significant secondary resource.
+Whichever we choose, we'll use the others as significant secondary resources.
 We'll use PBoC's
 [companion site](http://microsite.garlandscience.com/pboc2/).

 Phil Nelson has some great material on his